A guide to the trails at Buck’s Pocket State Park

 Don’t expect to find any flat places in this area.
 You’re either going uphill or downhill on this trail which, on its west end, starts at a very steep spot next to Morgan’s Cove Road about 0.2 mile south of the boat ramp parking lot.

-You will enjoy a winter view of the lake from the Westside ORV Trail’s high point.
-There’s a low area found where this trail intersects with the Primitive Camping Road.
-You will find some epic mud holes in that area most of the time.
+There’s a low area found where this trail intersects with the Primitive Camping Road where you will find some big mud holes most of the time.
 Under really wet conditions, you can’t get through the area without getting in the mud.
 So, keep that in mind if you have new boots, or don’t want to get a coat of mud on your new Honda Talon.

 Length: 1.15 miles one-way, not including the walk from the boat ramp parking lot or the primitive camping area